-Teen Girl’s Residential Rehab
+Teen Girls Rehab

-Help for Teen Girls – Teen Girls and Substance Abuse
+Teen Girls and Substance Abuse Program

 Inspirations Teen Rehab for Girls also provides gender specific High School Education.
 Inspirations provides teen girls education format, allowing for girls to focus more on their studies and less on distractions from teen boys.
 In providing gender specific education, Inspirations Teen Rehab for Girls has witnessed a decline of girls focus on appearance and perceptions of their appearance from boys.
 Although it is necessary for girls and boys to learn to interact appropriately with each other, Inspirations limits their involvement to specific activities, which are monitored and structured.